singhrakeshgkp/spring_security/OAuth2.md

    - user send request to client
    - client request for token using refresh token
    - auth server send access token and refresh token
+### How does resource server validate token
+- Token could be of two types
+  - Opaque---> this kind of token do not contains any data.
+  - Non Opaque----> This kind of token contains data. ex JWT is the example of non opaque token

+- How Resource server validate the token is depends on the type of token being used.
+If opaque token is being used resource serve make a call to ```/introspection``` end point of auth server to get the data.
+If its non opeque token in this case resource server do not make any call to oauth sever only validate the signature.